From the fig tree, learn its lesson…

 The trailer is available here.
 To live stream the whole movie, you need an HBO subscription.

 World-renowned photographer, Yann Arthus-Bertrand, released Home on World Environment Day, June 5, 2009.
 Shot in 54 countries and 120 locations over 217 days, Home is almost entirely composed of aerial footage showing how everything on earth is interconnected.
 Though the visually stunning images inspire a sense of awe, wonder, and appreciation for our home planet, this film was produced to awaken a collective conscience and responsibility.
 Home poses the prospect that unless we take responsible action to protect the earth’s resources, we risk losing the only home we may ever have.

 Director Yann Arthus-Bertrand made this film with the intention that it be freely available to all without restriction.
 Watch the full movie online!
 Click here to watch the trailer.
 Click here to watch the full movie.

 Also, there are many short videos (less than 10 minutes long) that are wonderful to see.
-For example: